ArchetypalTech/mud-pie/README.md

 change the chain id in the client package to the relevant chain, `/packages/client/.env`

-the .env files are in the repo. you'll want to remove them and NOT commit any private keys in any kind of non testing environment. this is a demo project. dont forget !
+the .env files are in the repo. you'll want to remove them and NOT commit any private keys in any kind of non testing environment. this is a demo project.
+Don't forget!

-## ## If you have dependecy issues
+## ## If you have dependency issues

-If dependency errors occur, clean packages and clear docker
+If dependency errors occur, clean packages and clear Docker.

 ### Clean packages and node_modules